matrix-org/synapse/docs/development/contributing_guide.md

 ```sh
 $ docker run --rm -it -v /path/where/you/have/cloned/the/repository\:/src:ro -v /path/to/where/you/want/logs\:/logs matrixdotorg/sytest-synapse:buster
 ```
+(Note that the paths must be full paths!
+You could also write `$(realpath relative/path)` if needed.)

 This configuration should generally cover your needs.

+- To run with Postgres, supply the `-e POSTGRES=1 -e MULTI_POSTGRES=1` environment flags.
+- To run with Synapse in worker mode, supply the `-e WORKERS=1 -e REDIS=1` environment flags (in addition to the Postgres flags).

 For more details about other configurations, see [documentation in the SyTest repo](https://github.com/matrix-org/sytest/blob/develop/docker/README.md).

 ## Run the integration tests ([Complement](https://github.com/matrix-org/complement)).